alexiusacademia/batang-traders/source/_posts/intro-to-crypto.md

 Cryptos are backed by strong cryptography, in the case of Bitcoin, it was SHA-256 algorithm.
 It was developed by the the US NSA.
 Breaking this would be impossible as it is said that there are more possible keys in this algorithm (22<sup>56</sup>) than all the atoms in the universe<sup>[2]</sup>.

+## Crypto Privacy

+Bitcoin is very private.
+Even though a transaction is logged publicly, the person or entity that made the transaction remains anonymous.
+The name and location of the transacting parties are unknown, only the wallet address.
+This anonymity sadly became advantageous to other people.
+This was famous in the transaction of underground dealings that the governments cannot track.

+But even though it was used in bad applications, there are more than use cases for the betterment of life and for our advantage.
+I suggest we find those uses and benefit from them for good.

 ---
 _References_